tuomokur/ScroogeCoin/README.md

 !!!For those who read the code:!!!
 Known bad practises are:
 - Global variables
-- function calls with setTimeOut.
+- Function calls with setTimeOut.
 Should use async methods
 - No memory handling on results
+- Last feature not implemented